vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 urination.
 I woke up at 7:54 AM, and went for bowel movement at 8:28 AM, which represents a typical gap between waking up and bowel movement.

+On Tuesday night, I went to sleep at 11:51 PM.

+On the morning of Wednesday 2025-02-26, I did not have mid-sleep urination.
+I woke up around 7:13 AM, compared to alarm times of 7:30 AM and 7:45 AM, in preparation for a morning meeting at 8:30 AM.

+I believe that this completes my adjustment to sleeping earlier and waking up earlier.
+I likely need to make further adjustments soon in light of the daylight saving switch, but for now, this seems good enough and aligned with current weather patterns.